d3-geomap/site/content/docs/map-properties.md

 #### unitId - optional

 A property of the unit that is unique, e. g. the `iso3` code of a country, which is also the default value.
+The value of `unitId` is also used to prefix CSS classes of units, e. g.
+Spain would get a CSS class of `iso3-ESP`.

 #### units - optional